Record II of The Long Scroll, Text No. 6.

-61. Another question: I fear the hells, go to confession, and cultivate the path.
+61. Another question: I fear the hells, I go to confession, and I cultivate the path.

 Questioner: I don’t know where it is.

-K’o: You don’t even know where this I is, so who falls into a hell?
-Since you do not know what it like, this is a case of false thoughts asserting existence.
-There are hells precisely because false thoughts assert existence.
+K’o: You don’t even know where this “I” is, so who falls into a hell?
+Since you do not know what it is like, this is a case of false thoughts asserting existence.
+The hells are precisely because false thoughts assert existence.

-62. Another question: You have said: “This path is completely created by false thought.”
+62. Another question: You have said: “This path is entirely a creation of false thought.”
 What is creation by false thought?

 K’o: The Dharma has no great or small, forms or characteristics, high or low.
 It is as if there were a great rock in the front of your garden.
 Should you fall asleep on it or sit on it, you would be neither alarmed nor afraid.
 Then you get the idea to create an image.
 You hire someone to paint an image of the Buddha on it.
 When you mind creates the notion of the Buddha, then you no longer dare to sit on top of the rock because you are afraid of committing a sin.
 It is the same old rock, but your mind has created this notion of the Buddha.